Cftok-Main/23-Numbers-Test-Standard-Distribution/README.md

 # 23-Numbers-Test-Standard-Distribution

+Dont use v0.2.06.
+Theres a major bug, some words in wordlist are at wrong place. v0.2.06 is deleted and 0.2.07 is corrected release.

 A Worksheet for checking the Distribution of 23 Numbers between 1 and 2048.

 Use it at your own risk.
 No one can get your coins back if you make a mistake.